k2controls/piRover02/sp1/w01/index.md

 ### Assignments
 - Pick up RAM205 Parts kit in Makerspace.
 See image above. **Required** for next week activities.
 - PE1: Module 1
-  - Create account and start Module 1
+  - Create PE account and start Module 1
   - Quiz and Test in assigned in following weeks.
 See schedule.
 - (optional) Python and VS Code install on your workstation
 - piRover system functional with current OS version.
 Battery fully charged for Week 02.